 You cannot be certain of withdrawing your money early

 The money you invest in corporate business loans will be repaid by the borrower in accordance with the individual loan terms, unless there is a default event.

 You cannot ask for your money to be repaid ahead of this by the borrower.
-ThinCats does operate a Secondary Market which provides the opportunity to offer your loan parts for sale to other investors subject to certain conditions (see below).
-However, there is no certainty that other investors will purchase your loan parts, nor that investors would be prepared to pay what you consider to be their fair value.
-You should also be aware that listing your loans on the Secondary Market will incur fees.
+ThinCats no longer operates a Secondary Market.
 In the unfortunate event that a borrower defaults on the loan repayments or enters into a formal insolvency process, any recoveries may be delayed beyond the term of the loan and capital losses may be incurred.

 It is, therefore, very important that you do not invest money that you might need to access earlier than the term of a loan you decide to invest in.
 You also need to be aware that some borrowers may choose to repay their loans in full before the end of the term, this usually means that the income you are expecting to earn from the interest for the term of the loan will be reduced accordingly.
 Other loans may be repaid later than originally agreed or even experience losses.
 You should only invest funds that you are comfortable will not be needed for another purpose before it is repaid to you.

 Although the rate of interest is fixed at the outset of the loan for business borrowers, it is possible that financial difficulties faced by the business borrower may mean that the loan will need refinancing, which may mean you need to accept a lower rate of interest in order to have greater certainty that your capital will be repaid.